uvaai/ml2/_schedules/2 Spring 2025/index.md

 group seminars with the other students, but can otherwise choose which days you are present and which days of practical assistance combine best with your own schedule.

-## Asking questions

-If you have any questions about the material, there are several ways to ask them and get assistance.

-### Practical assistance

-There are 3 hours scheduled every day where you can ask practical questions to the TA's of the minor.
-During these hours you can use the "Request assistance" feature on this website, using the question mark symbol at the top of the sidebar.
-Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
-Questions can of be about either the DPR or ML2 courses, just make sure to mention what assignment you're working on.
-For your location, please list the  table you are working at, so the TA handling your question knows where to find you when it is your turn.

-The hours are scheduled as follows:

-* In general, assistance hours are from 10 to 13
-* On Monday there are group seminars in the morning, so the assistance hours are from 13 to 16

-### Quiz/lectures

-Each quiz/lecture will start with of a number of basic questions on the theory of that module.
-These questions will not be graded, but serve only to check your own understanding of the theory.
-After the quiz there will be a lecture, where certain topics might be elaborated on further, depending the answers in the quiz.
-At the end there will also be room to ask any other questions on the theory you might have.

-The schedule for these quiz/lectures can be found as part of the daily schedule for the module, or in Datanose.
-The quiz/lectures will always be in the main room L0.11 at 14:00 on the scheduled day.

-### Email the staff

-If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>

-## Exceptions

-Below you can kind the policies for the different kinds of possible exceptions and circumstances.

 ### Absences and calling in sick